mcraiha/spine-unity-docs/SkeletonRenderSeparator.md

 ## Manipulation at runtime
 ### Enabling and Disabling
 By default, SkeletonRenderSeparator will take over SkeletonRenderer's mesh rendering task.
-Likewise, if you disable SkeletonRenderSeparator, SkeletonRenderer should will take over rendering again.
+Likewise, if you disable SkeletonRenderSeparator, SkeletonRenderer will take over rendering again.

 In code, you can enable and disable this through:
 ```csharp